Dutch extend warning on French breast implants

 AMSTERDAM Dutch authorities on Thursday warned thousands of women who had breast implants made by French company Poly Implant Prothese (PIP) before 2001 to consider removing them because they may leak silicone that could harm their health.

 The Health Ministry first raised concerns in 2010 about implants sold by the now defunct PIP.
-Based on new guidance from French authorities, it advised women to remove PIP implants done after 2001.
+Based on new guidance from French authorities, it advised women to remove PIP implants inserted after 2001.

 On Thursday, it expanded the warning to include women who had implants earlier, advising them to seek medical assistance.

-Note: (This story was corrected to remove reference to Silopren in 8th paragraph and change the time frame in the 6th paragraph)